mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 enterprise: false
 ---

-## Quick Start

 Konvoy is a tool for provisioning Kubernetes clusters with a suite of pre-selected [Cloud Native Computing Foundation (CNCF)][cncf] and community-contributed tools.
 By combining a native Kubernetes cluster as its foundation with a default set of cluster extensions, Konvoy provides a complete out-of-the-box solution for organizations that want to deploy production-ready Kubernetes.

-This quick start guide provides simplified instructions to get your Konvoy cluster up and running with minimal configuration requirements on an Amazon Web Services (AWS) public cloud instance.
+This Quick Start guide provides simplified instructions to get your Konvoy cluster up and running with minimal configuration requirements on an Amazon Web Services (AWS) public cloud instance.

-### Before you begin
+### Prerequisites

 All Konvoy runtime dependencies are bundled in a Docker container and packaged with a wrapper that executes the container and manages these dependencies.